rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 bookcard: true
 ---

 I have been playing with AI tools in my spare time: image generation, video generation, all of it.
 A few weeks ago I gave some serious attention to the Qwen3-TTS model, which can take a text transcript and turn it into spoken audio.
 I cloned my own voice, ran it through a few test videos, and then did something I wasn't sure I was ready to do: I published one.
-I sent it to a dozen people who don't know me beforehand.
+You can watch it here: [https://www.youtube.com/watch?v=67Gh8Kk4I3I](https://www.youtube.com/watch?v=67Gh8Kk4I3I).
+Before I did, I got it sent to a dozen people who don't know me.
 Eight of them didn't say a word about the voice.
 They went straight to the content, and most of them even signed up to the newsletter.

 That told me something worth sharing.